mandelsoft/spiff/README.md

 lvalue: (( lambda string ))
 ```

-evaluates an expression to a function or a string.
+evaluates the result of an expression to a function.
+The expression must evaluate to a function or string.
 If the expression is evaluated to a string it parses the function from the string.

 Since the evaluation result of a lambda expression is a regular value, it can also be passed as argument to function calls and merged as value along stub processing.